mairead/virti-app/README.md

 I opted for Heroku for deployment because I've always used it in the past and I really like their documentation but I've also heard good things about netlify which seems very popular with the React community.

+The first place I would start on improving the application is refactoring the logic into smaller hooks.
+It's got two separate calls to connect to socket.io (because I was using 2 different examples to make the chat messages and the video messages) so I would implement a single call and then pass that down to the children components using a context provider so they could share the connection.
+I put all the logic into a single component to make it easier to write quickly but if I was putting this into production I would break it down into smaller chunks and write unit tests around my chunks.
+I've only started using Hooks recently and I decided I'd rather spend my time trying to get the interesting RTC stuff to work rather than refactoring React.
+I've got some dependency errors in React useEffect because I'm using it to initialise a bunch of stuff

 ## Concerns
 I was surprised when my phone was able to connect over our home wifi before I added any STUN config.
 Although we have changed our home network since I last tried and failed to get something like this working which may account for that.
 I'd like to understand more about that and I'd like to be able to inspect the network traffic in a clearer way because I'm still hazy on exactly what's happening at the NAT layer.
 I found a couple of suggestions for plugins and extensions for debugging that.